-A guide on how to identify potential uses of the Workflow behaviour.
+A guide on how to identify potential uses of the Workflow extension.

-While it may be easy to have a high-level understanding of what a behaviour can do, it can often be more difficult to actually apply that theory and be able to point to something and say "that is a workflow".
+While it may be easy to have a high-level understanding of what an extension can do, it can often be more difficult to actually apply that theory and be able to point to something and say “that is a workflow”.
 This article aims to help guide you through processes and questions you can ask to establish whether what you are looking at is indeed a workflow.

-If you haven't already, make sure you read through the theory behind the Workflow behaviour.
-You will see at the top that it details a list of scenarios which the behaviour would complement, along with a list of examples where the behaviour is not suited.
-This is an excellent starting point to work from, and it is important that everyone, developers and non-techies alike, are familiar with this list if they want to identify the behaviour.
+If you haven’t already, make sure you read through the theory behind the Workflow extension overview.
+You will see at the top that it details a list of scenarios which the extension would complement, along with a list of examples where the extension is not suited.
+This is an excellent starting point to work from, and it is important that everyone, developers and non-techies alike, are familiar with this list if they want to identify the extension.

-For techies, we do recommend that you also create a dummy project which uses the behaviour or complete the Workflow Behaviour qualification so that you can become familiar with the code's structure and understand what can be done with some customised code.
+For techies, we do recommend that you also create a dummy project which uses the extension or complete the Workflow extension course so that you can become familiar with the code’s structure and understand what can be done with some customised code.

-In its essence, the Workflow behaviour is all about states and progressing something through them.
-If you can identify anything with a status or condition which changes, then you most likely have a workflow on your hands.
+In its essence, the Workflow extension is all about states and progressing something through them.
+If you can identify anything with a status or condition which changes, then you most likely have a extension on your hands.

 It can be as simple as something which moves between two different options; like our favourite Fishnatics example where a fish tank can be either